The Transient Cost of Learning in Queueing Systems: Abstract

 \section{Abstract}

-Queueing systems are widely applicable stochastic models with use cases in communication networks, healthcare, service systems, etc. Although their optimal control has been extensively studied, most existing approaches assume perfect knowledge of system parameters.
-Of course, this assumption rarely holds in practice where there is parameter uncertainty, thus motivating a recent line of work on bandit learning for queueing systems.
-This nascent stream of research focuses on the asymptotic performance of the proposed algorithms.
+Queueing systems are widely applicable stochastic models with use cases in communication networks, healthcare, service systems, etc. Although their optimal control has been extensively studied, most existing approaches assume perfect knowledge of the system parameters.
+This assumption rarely holds in practice where there is parameter uncertainty, thus motivating a recent line of work on bandit learning for queueing systems.
+This nascent stream of research focuses on the asymptotic performance of the proposed algorithms but does not provide insight on the transient performance in the early stages of the learning process.

-In this paper, we argue that an asymptotic metric, which focuses on late-stage performance, is insufficient to capture the intrinsic statistical complexity of learning in queueing systems which typically occurs in the early stage.
-Instead, we propose the \emph{Cost of Learning in Queueing (CLQ)}, a new metric that quantifies the maximum increase in time-averaged queue length caused by parameter uncertainty.
-We characterize the CLQ of a single-queue multi-server system, and then extend these results to multi-queue multi-server systems and networks of queues.
-In establishing our results, we propose a unified analysis framework for CLQ that bridges Lyapunov and bandit analysis, which could be of independent interest.
+In this paper, we propose the \emph{Transient Cost of Learning in Queueing ({$\colq$})}, a new metric that quantifies the maximum increase in time-averaged queue length caused by parameter uncertainty.
+We characterize the $\colq$ of a single-queue multi-server system, and then extend these results to multi-queue multi-server systems and networks of queues.
+In establishing our results, we propose a unified analysis framework for $\colq$ that bridges Lyapunov and bandit analysis, provides guarantees for a wide range of algorithms, and could be of independent interest.